Fresh DraughtBeer type

 - 1 x 12g US Cascade Hop Pellets

 - 1 x 11.5g Fermentis W-34/70 Lager yeast

 STEP 1: Mix

-Add cool water to the 20litre mark and stir vigorously.
+Add cold water up to the 20 litre mark and stir vigorously.

 Check the temperature and top up to the 23 litre mark with warm or cold water to achieve 22C.